 “Draughtsmanship played a significant role in Schiele’s art.
 Although he produced few original prints, he made numerous independent drawings, in which he used pencil or chalk, and occasionally charcoal or ink, to create a sharply defined outline that he then filled in with watercolour or gouache.
 Schiele was shy and introspective, but obsessive in the pursuit of his art and in his contemplation of mortality, which provoked the confessional and compassionate tone of his work.”

-In 1918, Schiele received a large exhibition of his work at the Viennese Seccession.
-Just as he had begun to achieve commercical success, both Schiele and his wife contracted the Spanish flu.
+In 1918, Schiele was invited to show a large exhibition of his work at the Viennese Seccession.
+Just as he had begun to achieve commercial success, both Schiele and his wife contracted the Spanish flu.
 Edith, who was six months pregnant, died on October 28, 1918.
 Schiele died three days later on October 31, 1918 at the age of 28.

 Though Schiele’s career was short, he was extremely prolific.
 He created over three hundred oil paintings and several thousand works on paper.
 His work has inspired the work of later artists, especially in Austria, making him a major figure in 20th-century art.